Samsung/tizen-docs/docs/application/native/guides/messaging/push-server.md

      }
      ```

-   - If you have data to send to the application but no need to notify the user right away, use the action field on the same level as the message field, instead of within the message field, and do not include the message field itself.
+   - If you have to send data to the application, and if the user need not be notified immediately, use the action field at the same level as the message field, and do not include the message field.
 In this case, the notification is delivered with the best effort.

      ```
      {